 Make recommendations to Librarian and others regarding Society property, their uses and disposition.

-Upon leaving the position, the AC will transfer all records, documents and other items to the succeeding officer in a timely manner to ensure continuity and integrity of the position for the Society.
+Upon leaving the position, the AC will transfer all records, documents and other items to the Chieftain or succeeding Assistant Chieftain in a timely manner to ensure continuity and integrity of the position for the Society.

 Responsibilities associated with Newsletter and Yearbook: